 BT: What are the most powerful marketing tools today?
 Do you expect these to change in the coming future?

-AM: Digital media is the most powerful marketing tool today.
-When talking about digital media, we don’t just mean social media.
+AM: Digital marketing is the most powerful marketing tool today.
+When talking about digital media, we don’t just mean social media channels.
 There’s also digital magazines, newspapers, blogs, affiliate platforms, marketplaces, digital and programmatic marketing, SEO and of course a strong tailored customer relationship management system (CRM).

-Customer-centricity is key for a good marketing campaign, listening to audiences, understanding behaviours, habits and therefore being able to serve what customers want and like, and provide something relevant for them.
+Customer-centricity and understanding consumer trends is key for a good marketing campaign, listening to audiences, understanding behaviours, habits and therefore being able to serve what customers want and like, and provide something relevant for them.
 In a fashion world where tons and tons of products are supplied every day in every corner of the planet, being on point and on time is pivotal.

 BT: The digitalisation of companies has had huge rapid growth in a relatively short period.
 How is the new digital world shaping marketing trends?

 AM: I still remember working on my first Facebook ads with tiny audiences and dealing with the Italian HQ of Facebook which, at that time, had one employee for the entire country.
 Later, when I was working in an agency, I remember the years when we switched from 80% print and 20% digital to vice versa for all clients in all industries (whereas nowadays this media mix is just normal).
 The importance of digitalisation stands in the capability of teams to gather learnings, testing and re-testing, tracking and understanding what is working for our audiences and to achieve our business goals, always in full respect of privacy regulations of course.

 BT: What do you see as key priorities for fashion brands right now?